 If you want to buy a pair of the best noise-cancelling headphones around this Black Friday, whether your heart is set on in-ear earbuds or over-ear headphones, chances are that a Bose pair features somewhere on your shortlist – and probably near the top.

-If you're considering a set of noise-cancelling headphones, whether your heart is set on wireless earbuds or over-ear headphones, chances are that Bose options feature heavily on your shortlist.
 And why wouldn't they?
-With competitive sound, app support, solid build quality, voice control options, simple set-up and of course that celebrated noise-cancelling tech, Bose headphones are some of the most compelling wireless options out there – despite the likes of Sony, Sennheiser, Technics and Bowers & Wilkins knocking at the door.
+With competitive sound, app support, solid build quality, voice control options, simple set-up and of course that celebrated noise-cancelling technology, Bose headphones are some of the most compelling wireless options out there – despite the likes of Sony, Sennheiser, Technics and Bowers & Wilkins knocking at the door.

 Since 1989, when Bose introduced its Series I Aviation Headset (the first commercially available active noise-reduction headphones, powered either by NiCad batteries or the aircraft's cockpit – as the name suggests, they were intended to help pilots land planes), the company has become synonymous with active noise-cancellation technology, almost single-handedly moulding the market into what we see (and hear) today.

-Your particular needs and priorities will determine which ones (if any) you should buy this Black Friday week, so in order to work out which Bose headphone model is best for you, we'll run you through the features and perks of each...
+Your particular needs and priorities will determine which ones (if any) you should buy, so in order to work out which Bose headphone model is best for you, we'll run you through the features and perks of each...

 Should you buy the Bose QuietComfort 45?

 How do Bose's latest and supposedly greatest wireless QuietComfort over-ears, the long-awaited QuietComfort 45 (stylised to Bose QC45), stack up for durability, usability and sound quality – as well as the anticipated upgrade when it comes to noise cancellation?